Ingmar-de-Vries/DynamicPredictions/README.md

 This repository contains Matlab code accompanying the scientific article, currently available as pre-print, titled: "Predictive neural representations of naturalistic dynamic input", by Ingmar E.J. de Vries and Moritz F. Wurm.

+  -	The article is available at: https://doi.org/10.1101/2022.09.02.506366

-This article presents a new dynamic extension to the influential representational similarity analysis (RSA) approach, which allows studying when naturalistic dynamic stimuli at different hierarchical levels of processing (e.g., body posture or motion of a ballet dancer) are represented in different parts of the brain.
+This article presents a new dynamic extension to the influential representational similarity analysis (RSA) approach, which allows investigating when naturalistic dynamic stimuli are represented in different parts of the brain, at different hierarchical levels of processing (e.g., low-level visual, body posture or motion of a ballet dancer).
 The code in this repository allows for exact replication of the dRSA pipeline as presented in the article, but is also meant as inspiration for people interested in using dRSA to answer their own research questions.
+In the near future I plan to generalize the code a bit more (e.g., less hard coding and more soft coding inside functions, more options, etc.) and create a separate repository dedicated to the dRSA method itself.
 In principle, dRSA can be applied to many different sensory modalities and contexts (e.g., naturalistic sound scenes, music, language), and on any signal with high enough temporal resolution (M/EEG, ECoG, eyetracking, etc.).

-  -	The article is available at: https://doi.org/10.1101/2022.09.02.506366

 For details regarding this experiment, stimuli and analysis code, please see methods section of the article.
 Please contact me for any further questions at i.e.j.de.vries@gmail.com